jcolag/entropy-arbitrage/2024-08-15-conundrum.md

 I'll ignore the ill-advised romance subplot.
 You can all probably guess how I feel about the idea that Ro would throw herself at Riker...

-Oh, I also didn't bother to leave her couple of lines in, but you might recognize Kristin as [Liz Vassey](https://en.wikipedia.org/wiki/Liz_Vassey), who has shown up in soap operas, science fiction, sitcoms, fantasy drama, police procedurals, and a surprising number of cross-genre pieces...usually to more success than this slop.
+Oh, I also didn't bother to leave her couple of lines in, but you might recognize Kristin as {% wiki Liz_Vassey|Liz Vassey|en %}, who has shown up in soap operas, science fiction, sitcoms, fantasy drama, police procedurals, and a surprising number of cross-genre pieces...usually to more success than this slop.

  > **TROI**: Data, chess isn't just a game of ploys and gambits.
 It's a game of intuition.